mapteb/new-approach-to-angular-development/README.md

 ## State Transitions Manager Component

 The application components forward their events (along with a payload) to a navigation broker component.
 The [State Transitions Manager Component](https://github.com/mapteb/new-approach-to-angular-development/blob/main/src/app/state-transitions-manager/state-transitions-manager.component.ts) acts like a navigation broker that forwards the events to the target components and services.
 It uses the above Typescipt configurations to ensure that the state transitions are valid.
-Optionally, the state manager component can also handle athentication, authorization, pre-fetching data, etc.
+Optionally, the state manager component can also handle authentication, authorization, pre-fetching data, etc.

 ## Demo